Sacriyana/SacriCat/readme.md

 ![Creative Common BY-NC](https://github.com/Sacriyana/SacriCat/raw/master/license.png)

-# Installation
+### Installation

-This librairy only use default python import.
-So no requirement.
+The only requirement is Python3.

-Tu use it, you can copy sacricat folder into your projet.
+To use it, you can copy sacricat folder into your projet.

 The setup.py creation is on the TODO list :D.